aemirozbek/drum-machine/README.md

 ## Installation

 1. To run the Drum Machine locally, follow these steps:
-1.Clone the repository or download the source code.
+1. Clone the repository or download the source code.
-1.Open a terminal and navigate to the project directory.
+1. Open a terminal and navigate to the project directory.
-1.Install the dependencies by running the command: npm install 1.Start the development server with the command: npm start 1.Open your web browser and visit http://localhost:3000 to see the application running.
+1. Install the dependencies by running the command: npm install
+1. Start the development server with the command: npm start
+1. Open your web browser and visit http://localhost:3000 to see the application running.

 ## Usage
 The drum machine interface is divided into two main sections: the drum pad area and the options area.